shundhammer/qdirstat/README.md

 ## Contributing

-Once the project setup is complete, contributions will be welcome.
+The project is still in its early stages, but contributions are welcome.

 ### Contribution Guide Lines